Commitment + Clinical Leadership = Better Outcomes

 What is Elderberry?

-Elderberry is several different varieties of the Sambucus tree, a flowering plant which belongs to the Adoxaceae family.1 The most common type is European elderberry, a tree native to Europe, but it’s also grown in other areas of the world.
+Elderberry is several different varieties of the Sambucus tree, a flowering plant that belongs to the Adoxaceae family.1 The most common type is European elderberry, a tree native to Europe, but it’s also grown in other areas of the world.

 Elderberry can grow up to 30 feet and has clusters of flowers, known as elderflowers.
 The berries are found in blue and black bunches.